Klipper3d/klipper/README.md

 Fork of Klipper3d/klipper

-Adds support for Makerbot Replicator2/2X (Mightyboard rev h and g).
+This fork adds support for Makerbot Replicator2/2X (Mightyboard rev h and g) and some clones.

-Currently supports all features of both printers except SD cards.
+Currently, no clones have example config files or instructions for flashing Klipper.
+If you have a Replicator clone that uses k type thermocouples and/or an ADS1118 adc chip and want to get Klipper running on it let me know and submit a sample config file and flashing instructions and I will include them in this repo.

 Please watch or star this repo if you are interested.
 The more people that use this the better the chances of getting it included